 For us nothing was more ridiculous than the phenomenon and now obligatory tourist attraction that is: Shibuya Crossing, Tokyo’s iconic intersection.
 This combination of numerous pedestrian crossings all active when the man turns green, has become one of Tokyo’s must see “attractions”.
 All intersections meet in the middle.
 Organised chaos happens when up to 2,500 people cross at once only for it to happen all over again a few minutes later.

-Take a seat at many of the top floor cafes that have great views for this ‘extreme’ sport of people watching and are some of the best vantage points to view this unique phenomenon.
+Take a seat at many of the top floor cafes that have great views for this ‘extreme’ sport of people watching.
+The upstairs Cafe’s like L’Occitane en Provence are the best vantage points to view this unique phenomenon.
 We crossed it several times for the ‘craic’!

 Take a trip down to Nissan crossing if watching people crossing roads is not your thing.
 If you have a few minutes you can marvel at the Japanese manufacturers latest sports car and even a concept model!
 Here, at Nissan crossing, you can get your face printed atop your mug of coffee .